dhiway/confidex/README.md

 Anyone can join the network after the council votes and closes the motion with successful membership and 'wellKnownNode' addition based on the specific keys of the user.

-To join the network, one should be using the chain specification file provided in [this repository](https://raw.githubusercontent.com/dhiway/confidex/main/confidex-alpha.json).
-Follow below steps to get the instance started on the node.
+To join the network, one should be using the chain specification file 'confidex-alpha.json' provided in [this repository](https://github.com/dhiway/confidex/).
+Follow below steps to download the file and start the instance on the node.

+Note: if you do not have wget, install it using 'brew install wget' or Download the confidex-alpha.json from the browser and skip the first command

 On a GNU/Linux node: